Microorganisms are living beings that are not visible to the naked eye.

 Ex: Rhizopus.

-Fungi cause topical infections like ringworm and deranged nails on toes.
-They can also cause internal infection.
-But there are few important uses of fungi.
+- Fungi cause topical infections like ringworm and deranged nails on toes.

 Protozoa

-These are a large class of animals that are visible only under a microscope.
-They have the ability to move and find their food.
-They can cause diseases in man and other large animals.
-They are mostly found in fresh water and in slimy moist soil.
+- They can cause diseases in man and other large animals.
+They are mostly found in fresh water and in slimy, moist soil.

 Ex: Amoeba.

-Diseases caused by protozoa include malaria, gingivitis, etc. These are examples of the single-celled parasites.
+- Diseases caused by protozoa include malaria, gingivitis, etc.

 Yeast

-These are classes of fungi but are single-celled.
-They are some of the widely used organisms for human purposes like the production of alcohol, baking as nutritional supplements, etc.
+- They are some of the widely used organisms for human purposes, such as the production of alcohol, baking as nutritional supplements, etc.

 Diatoms

-These are a type of micro-algae enclosed in the cell wall made of silica.
-They are mostly present in fresh water and marine water.
+- These are a type of microalgae enclosed in the cell wall made of silica.

 Virus

-These are not living organisms.
-But this virus is a biological agent which on entering into living being, takes up host nuclear machinery and multiply.
+- But this virus is a biological agent that takes up host nuclear machinery and multiplies upon entering into living beings.

-They are absolute parasites and cannot live without a host.
-They have a protein coat and nucleic acid-like DNA or RNA.
-They cause many types of diseases in plants and animals.
+- They have a protein coat and nucleic acid-like DNA or RNA.

 I really appreciate your hard work,thank u so much for the information